 But whether you’re indulging in an afternoon at the movies or plan on visiting the country yourself, you’ll need to get acquainted with the local language too.
 Danish is the official and national language of Denmark.
 The language is used in everyday life, as well as the government and media.

 However, foreign languages are also popular, and English is the number one choice.
 With schools teaching English from an early age, it is estimated that 86% of Danish people can also speak English.
 For travelers from the United States, this makes it easy to navigate and connect with the people and culture in Demark.

 Responsibility is an essential part of travel and for wanderlust filled explorers, this means that you take the time to check the information regarding a country’s entry and exit requirements.
 Denmark is an easier country to travel to because they do not require a tourist visa for stays that are less than 90 days in length.
 However, you will need to meet other requirements to gain legal entry.

-You may already have your bags packed because you are so eager to take off, but you. may have missed an important part of your trip before you’ve even left the comfort of home.
 Before you can set off on an adventure, you need to consider what it will cost to visit and spend time in Denmark.
-By having a spending budget outlined, you won’t be surprised by how much you spend each day of your trip and can help you better prepare for any emergencies.
+By having a spending budget outlined, you won’t be surprised by how much you spend each day and can help you better prepare for any emergencies.